asyncial/blog/content/fixed/about.md

 ### Entertainment

 * [Foobar2000][25] \- The music-player I loved.
-The reason, I changed to Linux like a year later, because I didn’t found a replacement.
+This is the reason, I changed to Linux like a year later, because I didn’t found a replacement.
 * [Deadbeef][26] \- Foobar2000 for Linux.
 Not as customizable as the original, but it is alright.
 * [mpv][27] \- Lightweight video player.
 * [Poweramp][28] \- Best android music app.
 Hands down.